 Determining the best hunting rifle involves subjective and objective factors.

-No matter what sort of hunting rifle you buy, any serious hunter wants a gun that is accurate and dependable.
+No matter what sort of rifle you buy, whether they’re semi-auto or not, any serious hunter wants a gun that is accurate and dependable.

 To make a list of the best hunting rifles on the market today, the first step requires asking yourself three questions:

 #1 What Type of Game Do I Hunt?

 Medium size game like deer usually means you want a hunting rifle that chambers .308, .243 or .270.